sunfounder/pironman5-max/docs/source/install/copy_sd_to_nvme_rpi.rst

     The Raspberry Pi 5 is not certified for Gen 3.0 speeds, and connections to PCIe devices at these speeds may be unstable.

-*  you will need to disable the PCIe boot delay so that the Raspberry Pi can detect the NVMe drive behind the PCIe Switch at startup.
+*  You will need to disable the PCIe boot delay so that the Raspberry Pi can detect the NVMe drive behind the PCIe Switch at startup.
 Add the following line to ``/boot/firmware/config.txt`` ：

    .. code-block:: shell

-      dtparam=pciex1_no_l0s=on
+      dtparam=pciex1_no_10s=on

 * Press ``Ctrl + X``, ``Y`` and ``Enter`` to save the changes.